 Most investors, professional and novice alike, get excited when popular stocks are hovering around their 52 week lows.
-While we know this is the relativity bias at play (the 52 week low price when compared to the 52 week high price of the share), it becomes extremely difficult for most investors to ignore the 52 week low as a viable buying signals on the basis of the stock being “undervalued” by the market players.
+Afterall, it becomes extremely difficult for most investors to ignore the 52 week low as a viable buying signals.
+Most players term these stocks to be “undervalued”.

 Back-testing the buy stocks at 52 Week Low Strategy